Erbis stands with Ukraine

 Prototype

-A clickable product model that mimics its real look and feel and shows how the user will interact with the app.
+A clickable model mimicking the product's look and feel and showcasing how a user interacts with the software.

 Project plan

-Work scope, milestones, technology stack, team members, and approximate deadlines.
+A comprehensive overview of project work scope, milestones, technology stack, team members, and deadlines.

 Cost and time estimates

-A typical discovery phase team consists of three people: Business Analyst, Solution Architect, UI/UX Designer.
+A typical discovery phase team consists of three specialists: a business analyst, a solution architect, and a UI/UX designer.

 01.